drvinceknight/Year_3_game_theory_course/Content/Chapter_01-Introduction.md

 (This is actually using a process called **backward induction** but we'll see that formally a bit later.)

-Of course \text{as shown in Figure \ref{L01-img04}} we can simply represent this game in a different way (remember that in the above description we did not mention who would be making the initial decision).
+Of course we can simply represent this game in a different way (remember that in the above description we did not mention who would be making the initial decision).

 ![Celine and Bob\label{L01-img04}](images/L01-img04.png)